-(Psst — these are especially excellent if you’re tired of historical sites and just want to relax and experience the local culture!)
+(These are especially excellent if you’re tired of historical sites and just want to relax and experience the local culture!)

 If you’re ready to see Istanbul’s alternative side, these tours will definitely help you do so.

-Best Alternative Tours in Istanbul: A Quick Guide
+Best Alternative Tours in Istanbul: Quick Comparison

 Best Off the Beaten Path Tours in Istanbul